ef23/APAX/README.md

 ```

 ### Client
-To start the client, go to terminal:
+To test the server, go to terminal:
 `telnet [ip_address] [port]`

 To exit from the client side, go to terminal: